amosstorkey/virgintivocec/README.md

 Plug the USB from the Pulse Eight box into a USB port on your raspberry pi, pi2 or pi3.

-Download virgintivocec.
+ssh into the Pi, and download virgintivocec.
 Also install libcec using

     sudo apt-get update
     sudo apt-get install libcec2